LexiFi/menhir/HOWTO.md

 | Interpret             | deals with `--interpret` and exits |
 | Back                  | produces the output and exits |

+It is particularly important to note that conflict resolution, performed inside `Conflict`, alters the LR(1) automaton.

-A few artificial dependencies have been added in the code in order to ensure that this ordering is respected by `ocamlbuild`.
+A few artificial dependencies have been added in the code in order to ensure that this ordering is respected by `dune`.
+This is admittedly not very pretty and should be fixed someday, but that may be trickier than it seems.